louiskareem/un_sdg_international_project/README.md

 * Test CNN model on unseen image data (see html files)
 * Hyperparamter tuning for Deep Learning models
 * How to deploy ML model using Flask
+* How to productionize model to an online environment, Heroku
 * How to integrate containerization with Docker

 There are two branches: main & deployment.
 Deployment branch is used for deploying the web app to Heroku.
 Main is used to showcase the work.